qgis/QGIS-Documentation/source/docs/user_manual/working_with_projections/working_with_projections.rst

 layer, provided a set of projection databases.
 Items in the dialog are:

-* **Filter**: If you know the EPSG code, the identifier, or the name for a coordinate reference system, you can use the search feature to find it.
+* **Filter**: If you know the EPSG code, the identifier, or the name for a Coordinate Reference System, you can use the search feature to find it.
   Enter the EPSG code, the identifier or the name.
 * **Recently used coordinate reference systems**: If you have certain CRSs that you frequently use in your everyday GIS work, these will be displayed